CFTC Promises Scrutiny of Election Wagering Sites

 CFTC Policing Efforts Could Be Difficult

-The extent to which the CFTC can monitor election-related betting could hinge on a court ruling that may or may not happening prior to Election Day on Nov.
-5. Additionally, activity on Kalshi and PredicIt is likely to increase as Election Day draws closer and could continue swelling if various results aren’t known on Election Night.
+The extent to which the CFTC can monitor election-related betting could hinge on a court ruling that may or may not be happening prior to Election Day on November 5.
+Additionally, activity on Kalshi and PredicIt is likely to increase as Election Day draws closer and could continue swelling if various results aren’t known on election night.
 Such a volume uptick would be a natural response by participants in those markets, not an implication of something nefarious.

 In some circles, there are concerns about unregulated election wagering offerings, such as Polymarket.
 That crypto-based exchange has seen a surge in new account openings due to this being a presidential election year.
 Like its regulated rivals, Polymarket offers an expansive menu of wagering options, not just political bets.